 - 2.1.
 For the purpose of this policy, personal data refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. an IP address.
-The GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded. - 2.2.
-Sensitive personal data is referred to in the GDPR as 'special categories of personal data', which are broadly the same as those in the Data Protection Act (DPA) 1998.
-These specifically include the processing of genetic data, biometric data and data concerning health matters.
+The GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data.

+- 2.2.
+Sensitive personal data is referred to in the GDPR as 'special categories of personal data', and is defined as:

+- Genetic data

+- Biometric data

+- Data concerning health

+- Data concerning a person's sex life

+- Data concerning a person's sexual orientation

+- Personal data which reveals:

+- Racial or ethnic origin

+- Political opinions

+- Religious or philosophical beliefs

+- Trade union membership